minprog/app-studio/30 Android/70 Week 7/content.md

 Implement [Trivia](/project/trivia).

-## Hint

-If you want to use an HTTP API (non HTTPS) your iOS app needs explicit permission to allow this type of connection.
-Instructions how to set this up can be found on page 902 in the iOS book at "Guided Project: Restaurant - part 3 - Project Setup".

 ## Goals

 Our main goal for this course is getting you some in-depth experience on important aspects of creating **good quality** apps.
 You'll practice with various techniques every week.
 For this week, make sure you try, as much as possible, to create an app that excels in these respects: